WillWatkins/Sportaneous/README.md

 ## Description

-This app allows users to create and join user created sport events.
+This app allows users to create and join user-created sports events.
 The app was created to encourage social interaction and provide an easier route to trying new sports, creating new friends and being sportaneous!

 # Technologies and Packages

-This applciation was created using Expo, Typescript, React Native, and Firebase (auth, firestore and storage).
+This application was created using Expo, Typescript, React Native, and Firebase (auth, firestore and storage).

 A full list of technologies and packages used for this project can be found in the package.json file.